plediii/route53-controller/README.md

 ```
 $ aws lambda invoke --region us-west-2 --function-name route53-controller  --invocation-type RequestResponse --log-type Tail  --payload '{}' lambda-output.txt
 ```
-Make sure to invoke the function with the `region`and `function-name` you chose.  `route53-controller` does not currently read the payload.
+Make sure to invoke the function with the `region` and `function-name` you chose.
+The payload does not have any effect on the `route53-controller` behavior.

 ## Trigger Lambda function when autoscaling group changes